Bonnells Bay

 Bonnells Bay lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-The population of the Bonnells Bay statistical area (Lv2) was estimated at 4,066 people as of Nov 2021.
-By Nov 2025, this number increased to around 4,259, reflecting a growth of 193 people or 4.7%.
-This change is inferred from the resident population estimate of 4,254 by AreaSearch following examination of the latest ERP data release by the ABS (June 2024), along with an additional 15 validated new addresses since the Census date.
-The population density ratio for Bonnells Bay as of Nov 2025 is 1,298 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
-Over the past decade, from Nov 2011 to Nov 2021, Bonnells Bay demonstrated a compound annual growth rate of 1.7%, outpacing the SA4 region.
-Interstate migration contributed approximately 48.0% of overall population gains during recent periods, with all drivers including overseas migration and natural growth being positive factors.
+Based on ABS population updates and AreaSearch validations, the suburb of Bonnells Bay's population was estimated at around 4,259 as of Feb 2026.
+This reflected an increase of 193 people since the 2021 Census, which reported a population of 4,066.
+The change was inferred from AreaSearch's resident population estimate of 4,254 following examination of ABS's ERP data release in Jun 2024 and additional validated new addresses since the Census date.
+This levelled out to a density ratio of 1,298 persons per square kilometer, above national averages assessed by AreaSearch.
+Over the past decade, Bonnells Bay demonstrated resilient growth patterns with a compound annual growth rate of 1.8%, outperforming its SA4 region.
+Interstate migration contributed approximately 48.0% of overall population gains during recent periods, though all drivers including overseas migration and natural growth were positive factors.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022, and NSW State Government's SA2 level projections released in 2022 with a base year of 2021 for areas not covered by the former data.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Considering projected demographic shifts, Bonnells Bay is forecasted to experience significant population growth in the top quartile of non-metropolitan areas nationally, with an expected increase of 1,709 persons by 2041 based on aggregated SA2-level projections, reflecting a gain of 40.1% over the 17-year period from 2025 to 2041.
+AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022, and NSW State Government's SA2 level projections released in 2022 with a base year of 2021 for areas not covered by the former data.
+Growth rates by age group from these aggregations were applied to all areas for years 2032 to 2041.
+Forecasting demographic trends, Bonnells Bay is expected to experience significant population growth in its top quartile regionally, with projections indicating an increase of 1,723 persons by 2041, reflecting a gain of 40.3% over the 17 years.

 Frequently Asked Questions - Population